sudo-rickroll/EVA/S13/Part B/readme.md

 # YOLO V3 Object Detection

-This folder contains the training process of Images containing the classes "Mask", "Vest", "Hardhat" and/or "Boots" using the YOLO V3 using OpenCV by running the "train.py" file in the following repository - https://github.com/theschoolofai/YoloV3
+This folder contains the training process of images containing the classes "Mask", "Vest", "Hardhat" and/or "Boots" using the YOLO V3 using OpenCV by running the "train.py" file in the following repository - https://github.com/theschoolofai/YoloV3

 ## Sample Image from the Train Dataset: